 My name is Scott Sumio Ichikawa.
 I am many things, but most importantly, I am someone who is always striving to learn more and continue evolving who I am as a human being.
 My whole life has revolved around transformation, transforming the landscape with my father, or transforming experiences and tangible objects as a designer.

 My life and career have centered around weaving three key areas of growth and purpose; designing, teaching, and mentoring.
-I have taken on designer, design director, lecturer, and mentor roles throughout my career.
+I have taken on designer, design director, Associate Teaching Professor, and mentor roles throughout my career.
 To me, these are not discrete roles.
 They overlap and merge and define who I am and who I strive to become.

 I believe that each of these areas weaves together to reinforce and strengthen each other.
 They help shape my decisions, the roles that I take on, and the teams/communities that I help create.
 Together they help me create a more thoughtful and meaningful relationship with the people I work with and my design craft.